datastaxdevs/workshop-realtime-data-pipelines/README.md

 # README

-Review Troll Squad.
-A sample architecture making use of Pulsar and Pulsar Functions for real-time, event-streaming-based data ingestion, cleaning and processing.
+**Review Troll Squad**: a sample architecture making use of Pulsar and Pulsar Functions for real-time, event-streaming-based data ingestion, cleaning and processing.

 _Reviews of various venues (hotels/restaurants), written by various users, keep pouring in.
-We need a way to clean, normalize and filter them, removing trolls and blatant outliers, and make the results available to the end user._
+We need a way to clean, normalize and filter them, removing trolls and flagging blatant outlier reviews, and make the running results available to the end user._

 ## The use-case